-What are DENY Basketball Standards and Values?
+What does DENY Basketball value?

 Attitude + Effort + Leadership Qualities + Winning + Compete

 Be Engaged + Show Confidence + Express Yourself + Constant Learning + Constant Improvement

 Extra Effort + Be Relentless + Play through Adversity + Being tired does not excuse Effort + Be Consistent

 Communication + Accountability to Yourself + Accountability to Others + Flexible Mindset + Team Player

 Extra Effort + Flexibility + Be Engaged + Build Confidence + Problem Solvers

 Extra Effort + Next Play Mentality + Flexibility + Express Yourself + Problem Solvers + Decision Making